HimplHeap Entailment

 triple t H Q. This chapter presents:

-- the tactics xsimpl and xchange that are critically useful for manipulating entailments in practice.
+- the features of the tactics xsimpl and xchange, which are critically useful for manipulating entailments in practice.

 Definition of Entailment